michael5555/InformationRetrieval/README.md

 # Usage
 first we need to index with this command:
-    python3 indexer.py <csvdir>
+    python3 index.py <gutenbergtxtdir>
-Here csvdir needs to be a directory with csv's with the following structure:
+Here gutenbergtxtdir needs to be a directory with txt files of the Gutenberg dataset:
-    "id,text,redditid,subreddit,metareddit,time,author,ups,downs,authorlinkkarma,authorkarma,authorisgold"
 Then run the querier:
-    python3 querier.py
+    python3 searchEngine.py

-# Extra
+# Evaluation
-added a python3 script to remove dups from the reddit dataset and a bash script to automate for all csv's.
+To run the evaluation metrics we used, run this command after indexing: python3 Evaluate.py

-# Github Repository ( with datasets and other unnecessary stuff)
+# Github Repository ( with some unnecessary stuff)
 https://github.com/michael5555/InformationRetrieval.git